 Cervical Collar, Cervical Pillows, or Neck Traction

-Neck traction, or also known as cervical traction, is used to relieve neck-pain, which is often used by patients with bulging or herniated discs on their neck, cervical muscle spasms, neck arthritis, or neck strains.
+Neck traction, or also known as cervical traction, is used to relieve neck-pain.
+This is often used by patients with bulging or herniated discs on their neck; cervical muscle spasms, neck arthritis, or neck strains.
+We hope in this article, you learned the treatment cervical degenerative disc disease.